• Skip to primary navigation

 Why is it called Matrimonial Cake?

 Goodness knows why the recipe is called "Matrimonial Cake".
 Do you know of its origins?
-If you do, then please leave a comment below this post - I'd love to hear from you!
-All I know is that it's popular in Canada, with some Canadians mentioning that the recipe originally came from Scotland.
+If you do, then please leave a comment below this post - I'd love to hear from you.

 This is when I wish I could have asked Granny tons of questions today, as this recipe probably has a lot more to it than meets the eye.
 All I know is that before life with Grandpa, she'd left Scotland and lived in Canada for about 3 years with a most adventurous life as nanny to five children of a business tycoon of a canning factory, originally from Kinlochleven in Scotland.
 Mr & Mrs Stewart loved entertaining and while travelling in their private plane, Granny had full control of their children, taking them on holiday, baking, sewing etc. and keeping up with the glamorous life.

 When she baked these date squares with us, who knows what was running in her mind of memories?
-Questions were taboo back in these days but knowing just this now, I'd be dying to know the children's names.
+Questions were taboo back in these days but knowing this now, I'd be dying to know the children's names.
 Were they named after her own 5 children later: Ronald, Shirley, Irene, June and Catherine?

-Matrimonial Cake: The Recipe
+Matrimonial Cake: Healthy Recipe with Dates and Oats

-Granny mentions using lemon juice so I'm sticking with it - and even added a bit more which made the date paste turn a bit pinkish in colour but I loved this, as it ended up being rather appropriate for Valentine's Day, too.
 I see in other Canadian recipes that they use orange juice instead plus even some zest but I prefer keeping it simple as I remember it.
 If you feel some zest coming on, then go for it!

 Don't have dates for Matrimonial Cake?